 They make themselves available to talk with their team.
 They listen to their employee’s struggles.
 All of this is done so they can better understand the team’s needs and foster growth.

-Being a coach also makes you viewed positively among your team.
+Being a coach also makes you viewed positively by your team.

 3 Examples of Situational Leadership In Business